williaster/data-ui/packages/sparkline/README.md

 # @data-ui/sparkline

-A React + d3 library for creating histograms, implemented with vx and resonance.
+A React + d3 library for creating sparklines, implemented with vx and resonance.

 `npm install --save @data-ui/sparkline`